-Each week there are 18 entrees to choose from, five of which are vegetarian and/or vegan.
+Each week there are several entrees to choose from, including vegetarian and vegan options.
 If you sign up for a particular dietary plan the company will filter out what doesn’t work with your diet.
 If you want to avoid things like soy or shellfish, you can adjust your preferences.
 This is especially important if you let Sun Basket send you the default recipes each week instead of choosing them yourself.

 The recipes include labels like vegetarian, paleo, or speedy, and each offers the option to upgrade to organic meat or swap the protein, say, for salmon instead of chicken.
 These changes and additions all cost a bit extra per serving.

 Clicking on the photo showed us the full recipe, nutrition information, allergens, ingredients, instructions, estimated cook time (usually 25-40 minutes), plus cooking tips, including how to let kids help.
 Dishes tended to use global influences and were a bit more exciting than the usual burgers and pasta that populate some other meal kit services.
 Pestos were often made with arugula or sweet peas, rather than just basil.
 Vegetarian dishes often incorporated eggs, tofu, and tempeh for protein, instead of just lots of cheese.
 As a result, everything looked interesting enough to try.